Contact a lawyer now

 In most cases, the termination date of child support is included in the divorce agreement.
 And with that date, all the financial liabilities come to an end.

-Nevertheless, there is no ending date between the bond of a parent with their child.
-It is a lifetime bond; hence if any parents want to take care of their child, then no law can stop them from doing this.
+Nevertheless, there is no end to the bond between a parent and their child.
+It is a lifetime bond; hence, if any parents want to take care of their child, then no law can stop them from doing this.

 Closing Notes